gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

 ## 2. Use docker-in-docker executor

-The second approach is to use the special Docker image with all tools installed (`docker` and `docker-compose`) and run the build script in context of that image in privileged mode.
+The second approach is to use the special docker-in-docker (dind) [Docker image](https://hub.docker.com/_/docker/) with all tools installed (`docker` and `docker-compose`) and run the build script in context of that image in privileged mode.